227uijk/simple_spider_record/README.md

-#    All of the spider I ve tried to make.
+#    All of the spider I ve made.